A Genetic View into Past Sea Ice Variability in the Arctic

 Movie courtesy of Danielle M. Grant.

 Impressions of the AGENSI cruise with RV Kronprins Haakon to the Arctic Ocean, north of Svalbard in summer 2021.
 We reached 82˚N and collected samples.

 The video was made by Siri Halvorsen (Bjerknes Centre)

 Impressions of our cruise with RV Kronprins Haakon to the East Greenland Sea (ca. 80˚N) in Arctic winter darkness (November 2020).
 We retrieved and sampled sediment cores from the sea floor using a multicorer and sampled the sea ice, when the polar bears were not around.

-Katrine Sandnes Skaar, currently Senior Department Engineer at Ocean TuniCell AS
+Katrine Sandnes Skaar, Chief Engineer at NORCE (2019), currently Senior Department Engineer at Ocean TuniCell AS

 Marie Le Geay, intern from the University of Pau (2022), currently PhD student at University of Toulouse